-In the framework of the Practical Research Experience Program (PREP), TUM invites excellent North American students each summer to spend an at least 10-week long research stay at TUM.
+In the framework of the Practical Research Experience Program (TUM PREP), TUM invites each summer excellent students from select North American universities to spend an at least 10-week long research stay at TUM.
 Participating students gain valuable insights into the research work at Germany’s top-ranked technical university and enhance their technical and methodological qualifications.

-Together with TUM scientists, the PREP students work in small research teams at different TUM chairs on a previously defined research project.
-Through individual support, buddies and a variety of PREP events, the participants will be well integrated at TUM and in Munich in a short time.
-The language of the PREP program is English, and German language skills are not required for the participation.
+Together with TUM scientists, TUM PREP students work in small research teams at different TUM chairs on a previously defined research project.
+Through individual support, buddies and a variety of TUM PREP events, the participants will be well integrated at TUM as well as in Munich and surroundings in a short time.
+The language of the TUM PREP program is English, and German language skills are not required for the participation.

-*In most cases, an extension of the period of the project is possible in consultation with the PREP supervisor.
+* In most cases, an extension of the project duration (earlier project start, later project end) is possible in consultation with the TUM PREP supervisor.

-PREP applicants must be enrolled at one of the following institutions at the time of their application and during their participation in PREP:
+TUM PREP applicants must be enrolled at one of the following institutions at the time of their application and during their participation in TUM PREP:

 - McGill University